kreait/firebase-php/docs/cloud-messaging.rst

     $result = $messaging->unsubscribeFromAllTopics($registrationTokenOrTokens);

-The result will return an array win which the keys are the topic names, and the values are the operation results for the individual tokens.
+The result will return an array in which the keys are the topic names, and the values are the operation results for the individual tokens.

 .. note::